-- (1) If an affected person or a special witness is to give evidence at trial in any prescribed proceeding or specified proceeding, and facilities are available for making an audio visual record of the evidence, an audio visual record is to be made of the affected person's or special witness's evidence. - (2) An audio visual record is to be made under this section whether or not the affected person or special witness is giving evidence by audio visual link. - (3) An audio visual record made under this section forms part of the records of the court.
+(1) If an affected person or a special witness is to give evidence at trial in any prescribed proceeding or specified proceeding, and facilities are available for making an audio visual record of the evidence, an audio visual record is to be s.
+7B Part 2 - Evidence of affected persons and special witnesses made of the affected person's or special witness's evidence.

+- (2) An audio visual record is to be made under this section whether or not the affected person or special witness is giving evidence by audio visual link. - (3) An audio visual record made under this section forms part of the records of the court.